scriptrdotio/libraries/scripts/vinli/README.md

 # vinli connector
 ## About vinli
 [vinli](http://www.vin.li) Turns cars into connected vehicles.
-The vinli device exposes a multitude of features through REST APIs, opening great opportunities to buils vertical application.
+The vinli device exposes a multitude of features through REST APIs, opening great opportunities to build vertical applications.

 ## Purpose of the scriptr.io connector for Vinli
 This connector simplifies and streamlines the way you access Vinli's APIs from scriptr.io, by providing you with a few native objects that you can seamlessly integrate into your own scripts.